gkhaburzaniya/pyscript-docs/docs/index.md

   <dd>That's easy!
 Just take a look around
   <a href="https://pyscript.com/" target="_blank">pyscript.com</a> - our
   platform for developing and hosting PyScript applications.
-By using using this service you help to support and sustain the development and growth of the open-source PyScript project.</dd>
+By using this service you help to support and sustain the development and growth of the open-source PyScript project.</dd>
   <dt><strong>I want support...</strong></dt>
   <dd>